-2018 Rose Festival Tour in Bulgaria will show you the secrets of producing Rose Oil and includes visits to 4 Rose Oil distilleries.
+2018 Bulgaria Rose Festival Tour will reveal the secrets of producing Rose Oil and includes visits to 4 Rose Oil distilleries.
 You will meet the local producers and discuss with them the quality of the Rose Oil produced in the Rose Valley of Bulgaria.

 Did you know that: